paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/model_development_basic_concept.md

 Assuming constant $p$ in each demand, the reliability for $n$ demands is calculated as the probability of $y = 0$ failures in $n$ trials, i.e. $p_{Y}\left( y = 0 \right) = {(1 - p)}^{n}$.
 The corresponding distribution for the „waiting time" (number of demands until the first failure occurs) is the Geometric distribution.
 More complex models can be built by modelling the failure probability $p$ as a function of time or the number of operations.

-The probability of failure on demand can also depend on certain characteristics of the item under analysis or its use (e.g. the current for a pyrotechnical device, where a Bruceton test is used to determine the probability of success or failure, see **Chapter 11 Part III** for details).
+The probability of failure on demand can also depend on certain characteristics of the item under analysis or its use (e.g. the current for a pyrotechnical device, where a Bruceton test is used to determine the probability of success or failure, see {numref}`sec_misc_handbook` for details).

 Which of the two models, i.e. standby failures versus failure on demand, is appropriate depends on the physical processes causing failure.
-It is also possible to combine both models by adding a failure on demand probability $p$ to the time-dependent standby failure probability $\lambda_{t}$ (when assuming an Exponential model for standby failures), see **\[BR7\]**.
+It is also possible to combine both models by adding a failure on demand probability $p$ to the time-dependent standby failure probability $\lambda_{t}$ (when assuming an Exponential model for standby failures), see {cite:t}`method-NUREG-CR-6823-SAND2003-3348P`.

 (method_6_4_3)=
 ### Parameter estimation